turbinenreiter/MicroPythonSmallSats/text/Motivation.md

                                 a data type could hold and caused an overflow.
 The error was
                                 located in software that was
-                                reused from the Aiane 4.
+                                reused from the Ariane 4.

 ------------------------------------------------------------------